-Panama was our destination for hurricane season this year, and our “end of year one” goal.
+Panama was our destination for hurricane season this year, and the goal for end of year one.
 The original plan was to be here in Bocas del Toro by late June, and make our way toward the Eastern Caribbean in late October.

 After being delayed so long in getting here, and not wanting to rush through the country. we’ve decided to linger here until spring.
-We’ll stay in Bocas del Toro until mid-November, and then move on to explore more of the eastern coast (sorry, so canal crossing for us).
-Here are more photos of our final leg to Panama. (**Again, for those who may not know, you can click on a photo, to scroll through the album.
-Clicking on the “i” at the top right will open a window for any captions.)
+We’ll stay in Bocas del Toro until mid-November, and then move on to explore more of the eastern coast, and the San Blas Islands (sorry, so canal crossing for us).
+Here are more photos of our final leg to Panama.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”